I am a Zivver admin

 Set expiration period

-- Only recipients lose access.
-This is an access control measure.
+- Only recipients lose access — this is an access control measure.

-- Everyone including the sender loses access.
-This is a data deletion measure.
+- Everyone, including the sender, loses access — this is a data deletion measure.

 Direct access revocation

-For more information on Direct access revocation for administrators, refer to Message revocation in the Zivver WebApp administrator manual.
+For more information on direct access revocation for administrators, refer to Message revocation in the Zivver WebApp administrator manual.

 Remove a participant

-When users send a message in Zivver, they start a conversation with the addressed recipients, participants.
-The owner of this conversation, the initial sender of the initial message, can remove individual participants from a conversation.
+When users send a message in Zivver, they start a conversation with the addressed recipients, called participants.
+The owner of the conversation — the initial sender — can remove individual participants from the conversation.
 This is an access control measure.
-But this is possible only if that participant did not send a reply to the initial conversation.
-If users must block information in that scenario, they can use Direct Access Revocation.Delete conversation
+However, this is only possible if that participant has not replied to the initial conversation.
+If users need to block access after a reply, they must use Direct Access Revocation.

 Users can also delete a conversation.
-In this case, they actually remove themselves as participants from the conversation.
+This removes them as a participant from the conversation.
 This is an access control measure.
-Other participants still can read and access the conversation.Access control options for admins
+Other participants still retain access to the conversation.

 Set default expiration period